 1. Improve Pesticide Utilization

-The sophisticated internal structure of premium nozzles ensures that a high-pressure solution is atomized into droplets of optimal size (usually 100-300 microns for most crops).
+The sophisticated internal structure of premium nozzles ensures that a high-pressure solution is atomized into droplets of size (usually 100-300 microns for crops).
 These droplets strike and adhere to crop surfaces without bouncing or drifting—reducing pesticide loss to soil or water by 20%-30% compared to low-quality nozzles.
 “This means farmers can use less pesticide to achieve the same control effect, cutting input costs while reducing environmental impact.”

 2. Ensure Uniform Pest Control